MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaEntitlementManagementAccessPackageIncompatibleGroupByRef.md

 ## SYNOPSIS
 Add a group to the list of groups that have been marked as incompatible on an accessPackage.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgEntitlementManagementAccessPackageIncompatibleGroupByRef](/powershell/module/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementAccessPackageIncompatibleGroupByRef?view=graph-powershell-v1.0)

 ## SYNTAX